-Italy's cities are on many a traveler's bucket list, and for good reason – they offer an enticing mix of scenery, historic and ancient sites, museums and of course, great cuisine.
+If you're planning your first trip to Italy, you may be undecided as to which cities to visit.
+It's a tough decision, for good reason—Italy's cities offer an enticing mix of scenery, historic and ancient sites, museums and of course, great cuisine and ambiance.
 What's more, Italy's major cities can easily be visited by train.

 Rome (Roma) is the capital of Italy and most likely, your first stop in the country.
 Rome offers a dazzling variety of sights and experiences.
 At every turn, you'll discover ancient monuments, ornate medieval and Baroque churches, beautiful fountains, art-filled museums, and Renaissance palaces.
 The ancient Colosseum is one of the most iconic sites in the world, and modern Rome is a bustling and lively city and has some excellent restaurants and nightlife.
 Saint Peter's Square and the Vatican City are also easily visited when in Rome.
 We recommend at least 3 days in Rome.